 Detection of tramp metal

-Tramp metal such as bucket teeth, drill bits, bore crowns, tools and more, left in mined material and stock piles present a significant risk of blocking or damaging primary crushers.
+Tramp metal such as bucket teeth, drill bits, bore crowns, tools, and more, left in mined material and stockpiles present a significant risk of blocking or damaging primary crushers.

 The ground-breaking tramp metal detection approach requires minimal sensing equipment at the bucket.
-Commercial versions will discreetly integrate the detector coil into the bucket design for optimum protection and minimal interference with material flow during digging and dumping.
+Commercial versions will discreetly integrate the detector coil into the bucket design for optimum protection and minimal interference with the material flow during digging and dumping.

 With a remote interface, varying levels of system control such as detection sensitivity can be maintained via mine control rooms minimising on site tampering and human error.

 - Improves staff safety by minimising high-energy GET ejections

 - Increases safety as personnel are not required to enter the crusher to recover tramp metal.

 - Minimises production delays and downtime due to crusher blockages and damage